National Credit Union Administration (NCUA).

 (iv) An explanation of the conditions under which parties to the agreement can gain access to financial and other performance information about a loan, the borrower, and the servicer so the parties can monitor the loan;

-(v) An explanation of the duties and responsibilities of the originating lender, servicer, and participants with respect to all aspects of the participation, including servicing, default, foreclosure, collection, and other matters involving the ongoing administration of the loan; and
+(v) An explanation of the duties and responsibilities of the originating lender, servicer, and participants with respect to all aspects of the participation, including servicing, default, foreclosure, collection, and Start Printed Page 37958other matters involving the ongoing administration of the loan; and

 (vi) Circumstances and conditions under which participants may replace the servicer.

 3. Amend § 701.23 by adding introductory text to read as follows:End Amendment Part

 Purchase, sale, and pledge of eligible obligations.

 This section governs a federal credit union's purchase, sale, or pledge of all or part of a loan to one of its own members, subject to a limited exception for certain well capitalized federal credit unions, where no continuing contractual obligation between the seller and purchaser is contemplated.
 For purchases of eligible obligations, except as described in paragraph (b)(2) of this section, the borrower must be a member of the purchasing federal credit union before the purchase is made.
 A federal credit union may not purchase a non-member loan to hold in its portfolio.